-The Company adopted SFAS 157 and the related FASB Staff Position FAS No. 157-2.
+The Company adopted SFAS No. 157, Fair Value Measurements ("SFAS 157"), and the related FASB Staff Position FAS No. 157-2.
 The adoption of these pronouncements did not have a material impact on the Company's fair value measurements.
 SFAS 157 defines fair value as the price that would be received to sell an asset or paid to transfer a liability in the principal or most advantageous market for the asset or liability in an orderly transaction between market participants at the measurement date.
 On a quarterly basis, the Company measures at fair value certain financial assets, including cash equivalents and available-for-sale securities.
-SFAS 157 specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable.
-Observable inputs reflect data obtained from independent sources, while observable inputs reflect the Company's market assumptions.
+SFAS 157 specifies a hierarchy of valuation techniques based on whether the inputs to those valuation techniques are observable or unobservable inputs reflect data obtained from independent sources, while unobservable inputs reflect the Company's market assumptions.
 These two types of inputs have created the following fair-value hierarchy: